Quick Summary of 2025 Pending Arizona Legislation Pertaining to HOAs and Condos

 The 2025 Arizona Legislature is in session and it is going to be a BIG year for HOA and condo bills!
 Set forth below is a quick summary of the pending bills.
 All the bills below apply to planned communities and condominiums unless otherwise indicated.

-SB 1039 – HOMEOWNER’S ASSOCIATIONS; MEETINGS; RECORDINGS: This bill requires that if a board records a meeting, the board shall keep a copy of the recording for at least six months and make the unedited recording available to any member on request.
+SB 1039 – HOMEOWNER’S ASSOCIATIONS; MEETINGS; RECORDINGS: This bill requires that if a board records a meeting that is OPEN to members, the board shall keep a copy of the recording for at least six months and make the unedited recording available to any member on request.

 SB 1337 – HOMEOWNER’S ASSOCIATIONS; VIOLATIONS; NOTICES: This bill requires prescribed information to be included in an original notice of violation rather than providing it later in response to an owner.
+Allows owners who receive a written notice of violation to request (electronically or by certified mail) the name of the person who observed the violation.
 It also allows owners to respond electronically to a written notice of violation.

 SB 1378 – POLITICAL SIGNS; HOMEOWNERS’ ASSOCIATIONS: This bill changes the definition of “Political sign” to include a sign or flag.